m-col/mcol.xyz/content/notes/foss/ubuntu_touch_pinephone_full_day.rst

 * 18:15: 33% charge
 * 18:30: 20% charge

-Then I sat browseing reddit for 30 minutes or so using `Quickddit
+Then I sat browsing reddit for 30 minutes or so using `Quickddit
 <https://github.com/accumulator/Quickddit>`_, finally getting a 'Low Battery'
 notification at 7pm with 9% battery.
 This prompted me to stop wasting my time on reddit and put the phone down.
 When I checked it again 10 minutes later it